GLP-1 Injections

 Less common but more serious side effects can include allergic reactions, low blood sugar, kidney problems (especially if you are very dehydrated), gallstones and pancreatitis.
 Thyroid tumors or cancer has been observed in rodents, but not yet humans.

-You should avoid tirzepatide if any of the following conditions apply to you:
+You should avoid GLP-1/GIP Injections if any of the following conditions apply to you:

 • You are pregnant

-• You have an allergic reaction to tirzepatide or any of its ingredients
+• You have an allergic reaction to GLP-1/GIP Injections or any of its ingredients

 • You have a personal or family history of medullary thyroid carcinoma